 How is this even possible?
 Read on to discover how…

 What is capital allowance?

 Let’s start at the beginning.
-Companies pay tax every year depending on their profits.
-Nearly every company measures success in how much money they make every year.
-So, it’s fair to say that the goal of almost every company is to avoid paying tax if they can (most times).
+Companies pay taxes every year depending on their profits.
+Nearly every company measures success by how much money they make every year.
+So, it’s fair to say that the goal of almost every company is to avoid paying taxes if they can (most times).

 The same goes for any vehicle you own, because of depreciation the value of the asset is reduced, meaning, you pay less tax each year.